South Asian Literature and Art Festival 2022: a glorious in-person event

 Multiple compelling sessions were held in parallel tracks, making choosing just one very difficult.
 I found myself longing for the spell mastered by Hermione Granger which allowed her to turn back the clock and attend multiple classes all occurring at exactly the same time.
 The colorful marketplace offered art, clothing, as well as beauty and relaxation products.
 Food trucks offered casual fare, as well as piping hot chai.

 Rain had been predicted, but it appeared that organizers Ambika Sahay, Mayuranki Almaula and Kiran Malhotra extended the magic they displayed in putting together this outstanding festival to the weather itself, turning it into a glorious California weekend.

-This review was published in Indica News on November 11, 2022.
+A shorter version of this review was published in Indica News on November 11, 2022.

-PS.
+Bonus content!
 Here are some photos with various speakers, attendees as well as the organizers.